tjbencomo/col11a1-manuscript/README.md

 Save the files to `data/vep_data`

-## Generating the Full Mutation Callset
+## Generating `mutations.maf.gz`
-Follow these steps to reproduce the complete mutation callset (`mutations.maf.gz`) referenced in the manuscript.
+Follow these steps to reproduce the complete mutation callset used in the manuscript.

 ### 1. Generate mutation callset from Lee lab samples
 Mutations were called for samples processed by the Lee lab (53 SCCs in total) using an in-house